hofstadter-io/hof-docs/content/getting-started/code-generation.md

 Use `-w`/`--watch` to watch for changes and re-render output.

 {{<codeInner title="> terminal" lang="sh">}}
-$ hof gen data.cue schema.cue -T template.txt -O out/ --watch
+$ hof gen data.cue schema.cue -T template.txt -T debug.yaml -O out/ --watch
 {{</codeInner>}}

+There are extra watch flags if automatic detection doesn't fully work.

 ## On Using CUE